linkerd/website/linkerd.io/content/blog/the-service-mesh-in-2022.md

 significant runtime performance penalty, and for specific features it's better to simply implement them in the proxy directly.
 (One of the many advantages of developing our own proxy is that we can simple do this, without fanfare and without needing to navigate competing goals between projects.)

-However, as a mechanism for enabling end-user plugins, Wasm may very well make sense.
-It's in that light that we are evaluating it.
+However, as a mechanism for enabling end-user plugins, Wasm may very well make sense for Linkerd, and it's in that light that we are evaluating it.

 ## What about eBPF?